 - When requesting an elevation certificate, it is useful for the surveyor to know if there is a basement, crawlspace, attached garage, or flood vents associated with the building in question.

 - It is important for the field crew performing the survey to be aware of the building type described in the instructions and to collect all necessary measurements needed for each building type.

 - It is also very important to measure the lowest floor, including the basement or crawl space, and the elevations at the bottom of window wells, or exterior stairwells.

 - It is necessary to establish the elevation of the building and the adjacent grades to complete the elevation certificate.
 This means the field crew will be required to run a bench loop from the nearest known benchmark to the site.
-The distance from the nearest benchmark to the client's property often determines the cost of the elevation certificate.
+The distance from the nearest benchmark to the client's property can be a determining factor in the cost of the elevation certificate.

-- If there are multiple structures for which certificates are being prepared, the surveyor must locate the structures in relation to the property and prepare a site plan, designating the buildings with labels that can be cross referenced on the elevation certificate.
+- If there are multiple structures for which certificates are being prepared, the surveyor must prepare an exhibit, designating the buildings with labels that can be cross referenced on the elevation certificates.